 A report from USA Today found that it happens no less than 6,000 times per year, but some estimates put that number higher.
 For example, one study found that 12.5% of all surgeries result in something left behind.
 Another source, from the John Hopkins Institute, found items are left behind in a patient's body about 40 times a week!

 Retained surgical instruments can form the basis of progressive infection due to organ perforation.
 In almost all occasions, it causes unbearable pain and additional invasive surgery is required to attempt to correct the mistake.
 In some cases, the infection can result in permanent disability or death.

 Under the doctrine of res ipsa loquitur, when a physician, nurse, or other surgical professional leaves a foreign object (also known by it's formal name of "gossypiboma" when it's a surgical sponge) in a patient's body it qualifies as clear medical error.
 When this happens and the patient is injured - which is almost always the case - a patient may have the option to pursue compensation either through settlment or a medical malpractice lawsuit.

-What Types Of Objects Are Left In A Body After Surgery
+What Types Of Objects Are Left In The Body After Surgery?

 If you or a loved one are experiencing unresolved, unexplained pain that may be caused from surgical instruments left behind in a patient, know that there are many potential culprits:

 The surgical sponge is the most common item left behind in a patient.
 Intended to soak up liquids and biological material to allow the surgeon to clearly see and manipulate the site of the operation, they can easily become obscured behind organs within the body cavity.
 This frequently occurs during operations directed in or around the stomach region.
 Given that they soak up fluid and bodily liquids, unless proper procedures are followed they can become effectively camouflaged and hard to detect.